Industry in Argentina: Food, beverages, and tobacco

 With Argentina ranking as one of the world's leading food suppliers, food processing is the country's dominant industrial activity.
 In 2023, the sector was responsible for over 30% of total industrial production and 9% of GDP.
 Furthermore, manufactured goods of agricultural origin drove 36% of total exports and generated a US$10 billion trade surplus in 2023.

-Soybean crushing is a high-profile export-oriented industry vertical.
-Due in part to tax incentives, over 80% of Argentina's soybean harvest is processed into soybean meal and oil (as opposed to being sold as unprocessed beans) vs. 60% in the United States and 35% in Brazil.
+Soybean crushing is a major profile export-oriented industry subsector.
+Due in part to tax incentives, over 80% of Argentina's soybean harvest is processed into soybean meal and oil (as opposed to being sold as unprocessed beans), compared with 60% in the United States and 35% in Brazil.
 As a result, Argentina is typically the world's top exporter of soybean co-products with 40–50% global market share.
 Over 300 oilseed crushing plants operate in the country with 80% of processing capacity located near the city of Rosario.
-Top players in the sector include locally owned Aceitera General Deheza, Vicentín, and Molinos agro, and multinationals Bunge, Cargill, Louis Dreyfus Company, and Viterra (whose Argentine plant is the largest soybean crushing facility worldwide).
+Major companies in the sector include locally owned Aceitera General Deheza, Vicentín, and Molinos agro, and multinationals Bunge, Cargill, Louis Dreyfus Company, and Viterra (whose Argentine plant is the largest soybean crushing facility worldwide).

 Beef processing was historically focused on exports but until the 2024 economic downturn, 85% of production was destined for the domestic market.
 Of the approximately 450 slaughter plants that operate in Argentina, only one third possess the required international certifications to be eligible to export and the industry is periodically subject to export restrictions intended to stabilize domestic prices.
 Yet Argentina remains the world's fifth largest beef exporter.
 The two largest beef exporting companies in Argentina are Brazilian agribusiness giants JBS and Marfrig, which together control over 30% of the country's export capacity.
 The largest locally owned processors include Frigorífico Gorina, ArreBeef, Friar, EcoCarnes, and La Anónima, which combined control an additional 40% of export capacity.